 In most situations, it is unwise to accept a settlement offer until you know the full extent of your injuries.
 Otherwise, you risk accepting a settlement that does not pay all of your medical bills or fully compensating you for permanent injuries.

+It may be the responsibility of the at-fault party to pay for medical bills after a car accident.
 Also, the liable party’s insurance company probably will not offer a settlement until your doctors’ records and medical bills have been submitted.
 Even when they do agree to pay you something, often they will promise to pay your medical bills but will leave you hanging once you sign the release.

 If you have health insurance, then use that to cover as much of your medical bills as you can.
 Hammack Law Firm will negotiate with your health insurance provider at the end of your case to satisfy your medical bills.
 If you do not have health insurance or you cannot afford your copays, then your personal-injury attorney can negotiate an assignment or letter of protection on your behalf.